cralonsobcn/Server/README.md

 ```

 ## TODO
-- Finish the implementation of the reverse Proxy and the self signed certificates.
+- Finish the implementation of the reverse Proxy, http to https redirection and self signed certificates.
 - Finish the implementation of pfsense running in my firewall appliance.
-- Perform iperf3 test on my firewall appliance.
+- Perform iperf3 test on all the devices.
 - Implement 2FA, IAM, ZFS and PubSub solutions.
 - Implement Grafana and Prometheus, monitor and logging solutions.
 - Review the Networking diagram and refine the firewall policies if necessary.